Ellipsis (computer programming): Ranges

 var FilteredChars: set of [#0..#32,#127,'a'..'z'];

 var CheckedItems: set of [4,10..38,241,58];

 In the Unified Modeling Language (UML), a two-character ellipsis is used to indicate variable cardinality of an association.
 For example, a cardinality of 1..* means that the number of elements aggregated in an association can range from 1 to infinity (a usage equivalent to Kleene plus).

 Parent directory

 On Windows and Unix-like operating systems, ".." is used to access the parent directory in a path.

 Incomplete code

 In Perl and Raku the 3-character ellipsis is also known as the "yada yada yada" operator and, similarly to its linguistic meaning, serves as a "stand-in" for code to be inserted later.

-Python3 also allows the 3-character ellipsis to be used as an expressive place-holder for code to be inserted later.
+Python (programming language) (beginning in Python 3) also allows the 3-character ellipsis to be used as an expressive place-holder for code to be inserted later.